A TO Z TERMINOLOGY

 Stress Crack – See “radial crack”.

-Stick-out – The length of un-melted electrode extending beyond the end of the gas nozzle.
+Stick-out – The length of the un-melted electrode extending beyond the end of the gas nozzle.

 Stringer Bead – A straight weld bead opposed to a weaving bead.
 In surfacing, the weaving bead produces less dilution because the weld puddle is always in contact with the part of the bead produced on the previous oscillation rather than the base metal.